 In the above example, the Trace Precedents arrow shows which cells directly supply data to B6.
 As you can see, cell B6 is also included, which makes it a circular reference and cause the formula to return zero.
 Of course, this one is easy to fix, just replace B6 with B5 in SUM's argument: =SUM(B2:B5)

 Other circular references might not be that obvious and require more thought and calculations.
-The following article makes a good job explaining how you can solve circular references by using basic algebra.

 This is how you deal with Excel circular references.
 Hopefully, this short tutorial has shed some light on this "blind spot", and now you can do further research to learn more.
 I thank you for reading and look forward to seeing you on our blog next week!